Transformers (ONNX) Embeddings

 (venv) pip install --upgrade pip

-(venv) pip install optimum onnx onnxruntime
+(venv) pip install optimum onnx onnxruntime sentence-transformers

-(venv) optimum-cli export onnx --generative sentence-transformers/all-MiniLM-L6-v2 onnx-output-folder
+(venv) optimum-cli export onnx --model sentence-transformers/all-MiniLM-L6-v2 onnx-output-folder

 In place of the all-MiniLM-L6-v2 you can pick any huggingface transformer identifier or provide direct file path.